I get some questions regarding my photographic gear. Here’s what I am currently using1:

 - Peak Design Clutch hand strap

-I am currently transitioning my primary topside camera setup to the Fuji X system, with the impending acquisition of a Fujifilm X-T3.
+I have transitioned my primary camera setup to the Fuji X system, having traded in my former Micro Four-Thirds (m43) cameras.
 I am excited about the capabilities that this camera system will bring.

 I have always been a believer that you should stick with a camera system until you hit its limits.
-While the Micro Four-Thirds (m43) system has many benefits, it does have limitations for some situations2, and with recent developments in m433 I decided that I didn’t want to make further investments in the m43 ecosystem.
-With that said, I will continue to use the m43 system4 although will sell off some kit as I integrate the Fujifilm.
+While the m43 system has many benefits, it does have limitations for some situations2, and with recent developments in m433 I decided that I didn’t want to make further investments in the ecosystem.

 I know that some will suggest that I should have moved to a full frame setup, but I am still driven to the more nimble, balanced and light systems, and frankly, I just find the Fujifilm to be fun.